rdsq/pip-requirements/README.md

 ## Explorer context menu

-You can also do the same things you can do on the editor's taskbar (`install` and `freeze`) in the context menu on the requirements file in the explorer
+You can also do the same things you can do on the editor's taskbar (`install` and `freeze`) on the context menu of requirements files in the explorer

 ## Settings